Easy Smoked Prime Rib Rub Recipe

 How To Make Easy Prime Rib Rub:

-If your Prime Rib Roast came frozen as mine did, you will need to thaw the roast according to food-safe guidelines.
+If your Prime Rib Roast came frozen like mine, you must thaw the roast according to food-safe guidelines.

 The night before you smoke your Prime Rib remove your roast from the packaging.